|

 handsome.
 At the same time a girl or woman may be called "Abhaya",

-an Indian name meaning fearless, or "Jasira", a Swahili name meaning
+an Indian name meaning fearless, or "Jasira", an Arabic and Swahili

 In a neutral-inclusive naming system we must obviously dissociate ourselves